 Lake Sturgeon Rehabilitation in the Kalamazoo River is a multi-agency project working towards protecting and increasing the population of Kalamazoo River lake sturgeon (Acipenser fulvescens).
-The Tribe works with the Michigan Department of Natural Resources, the United States Fish and Wildlife Service (FWS), Grand Valley State University and the Kalamazoo Chapter of Sturgeon for Tomorrow on rehabilitation efforts.
-Rehabilitation efforts are funded by the Tribe and FWS and led by Jason Lorenz and Liz Binoniemi-Smith.
+The Kalamazoo River is one of eleven lake sturgeon populations remaining in the Lake Michigan Drainage.
+The Tribe has worked with the Michigan Department of Natural Resources, the United States Fish and Wildlife Service (FWS), Grand Valley State University and the Kalamazoo Chapter of Sturgeon for Tomorrow on Kalamazoo River rehabilitation efforts since 2009.
+Rehabilitation efforts are funded by the Tribe, FWS and the Bureau of Indian Affairs.
 Read More...

 Turtles are very important to the Anishinabek.
 In the Anishinabe creation story there was a great flood.
 Afterwards a small speck of soil was placed on the turtle’s back, which grew to become North America or “Turtle Island.”
 The turtle is also the leader of the fish clan, one of the original seven clans of the Anishinabek.
 This clan is looked to for truth and wisdom.